bryanbraun/franklin/source/index.html.md

 ## Introduction

-Franklin is scaffold project for writing e-books and online documentation.
+Franklin is scaffolding project for writing e-books and online documentation.

-For guidance on what goes in here, see [README](https://github.com/bryanbraun/blob/master/README.md).
+For guidance on what goes in here, see [README](https://github.com/bryanbraun/franklin/blob/master/README.md).

 ## Themes